vuejs/vue-test-utils/docs/guides/common-tips.md

 wrapper.vm // the mounted Vue instance
 ```

+### Lifecycle Hooks

+When using either the `mount` or `shallowMount` methods, you can expect your component to respond to all lifecycle events.
+However, it is important to note that `beforeDestroy` and `destroyed` _will not be triggered_ unless the component is manually destroyed using `Wrapper.destroy()`.

 ### Writing asynchronous tests using `nextTick` (new)

 By default, Vue batches updates to run asynchronously (on the next "tick").
 This is to prevent unnecessary DOM re-renders, and watcher computations ([see the docs](https://vuejs.org/v2/guide/reactivity.html#Async-Update-Queue) for more details).